Open-EO/openeo-python-client/docs/udp.rst

 UDP Example: EVI timeseries
 ==========================================

-In this first example, we'll create an openEO workflow script, including declaring parameters, building, storing and loading a UDP
+In this UDP example, we'll build a reusable UDP ``evi_timeseries`` to calculate the EVI timeseries for a given geometry.

-Here, let us consider that we want to recalculate the EVI-timeseries as done in :doc:`basic.rst#example-use-case-evi-map-and-timeseries` but for a different area.
+It's a simplified version of the EVI workflow laid out in :ref:`basic_example_evi_map_and_timeseries`, focussing on the UDP-specific aspects: defining and using parameters;
-Therefore for future, instead of redefining the whole process, we simply want to define it as a UDP ``EVI_timeseries``, that can be easily reused later without dealing with the entire workflow each time:
+building, storing, and finally executing the UDP.

 .. code-block:: python